TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 ## Handling props from the web
 `open browser and copy and paste in url https://tandondevops.github.io/IndraFrontend/#/`
 We also have a web-based frontend interface to show our ABMs.
-You can see it directly from here, that we have a dropdown for the user to select a model.
+You can see it directly from here, that we have a drop-down menu for the user to select a model.
 Those models can be prepopulated from the configuration, which means you can have your own customized model to be shown here if you want!

-`select forest fire from dropdown`
+`select forest fire from drop-down menu`
 If we proceed with selecting the forest fire model here, our page will show us four questions that are the same as the questions that we will get from terminal.
-This questions are read from the same configuration file which is the `[MODEL_NAME].props.json` file.
+These questions are read from the same configuration file which is the `[MODEL_NAME].props.json` file.

 `mouse point to one of the input box's gray default value`
 We can see in the input box, we have the default value in gray, like grid height & width should be 40.